 Little Phoebe the Cocker Spaniel had the most success with her more considered movements, but Rachael’s enthusiastic and less well thought-out approach was still successful in the end.
 And in fact you could see her learn and develop her technique as she progressed.

 The Buster Dog Maze is also nice and heavy, so despite her best efforts Rachael hasn’t been able to tip it over to retrieve her treats without using the game as intended.
 A big bonus for a boisterous Labrador.
-I highly recommend this toy for lively Labradors who need a bit of additional entertainment, or even for occasional use as a slow feeder for a Labrador who is wolfing down their dinner too quickly.
+I highly recommend this toy for lively dogs who need a bit of additional entertainment, or even for occasional use as a slow feeder for the dog who is wolfing down their dinner too quickly.

 If your dog puts the whole thing in his mouth and starts gnawing down you might need to remove it from him temporarily.
-However, for supervised play it is a very popular little dispenser.
+However, for supervised play it is a very popular little dog toy.
 Make sure you buy the larger version for your Lab, as the small is more appropriate for toy breeds.
-Find out more about the StarMark Bob-A-Lot Interactive dog toy here.*

 The Kong Stuff a Ball